richtastic/ff/src/3DR/wiki/app.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+manual iteration method:
+A) find outlier loops:

+	- calculate loop scores (difference from identity)
+	- calculate loop population
+	- loop outliers: every loop outside 90%-95% before hand, and outside 95%-99% after removed

+	- calculate edge loop scores

+	- for each outlier loop:
+		- mark edge with worst loop score in group for drop

+	- drop all marked worst edges

+	- remove all loops from list that involve edge i

+	=> iterate

 -
 - simulted example loop filtering

 - bayesian network
-- what is solved for in general
+- what is solved for in general ? joint probability queries
 - what is solved for in loops => list of xe = 0 for correct, 1 for incorrect

 - data: